 Volunteers complete a brief written application, under go a background check as do all of our volunteers, and have a short interview with members of our horticulture staff.
 Priority for selection is given to Franklin County residents.

 There is no training scheduled in Franklin County at this time.

 You can learn more about the topics that are covered in the training by visiting the NY State Master Gardener Volunteer Program pages on the Cornell University website.

 Each Master Gardener trainee commits to "give back" an additional 60 hours of service over a one year time period following certification for a total of 120 hours altogether (training + volunteer time).
 After that, you can be as involved with the program as you would like to be.
-Some Master Gardeners have volunteered for many years and enjoy the comaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.
+Some Master Gardeners have volunteered for many years and enjoy the camaraderie of fellow gardeners, monthly meetings, holiday gatherings, and group field trips to visit beautiful and unique gardens in our region that also are part of the program.

 To fulfill their volunteer time commitment, Master Gardeners have in the past worked in the office to test soil samples, maintained files of gardening information, answered gardening questions through our "Grow Line", taught gardening classes, organized and run the annual Spring Garden Fair & Plant Sales, written articles for publication, spoken or demonstrated to groups, and worked in the Education Center's gardens.
 New program initiatives also are welcomed!

 Franklin County now has approximately 10 active Master Gardener volunteers who do a number of different things in the county.
 It is a very popular program and we normally have more than enough applicants to fill the training program every two years.

 Master Gardener volunteers are involved in many activities.
 Here are some of them: